SE-Fall2024/MovieRecommender/README.md

 2. Implemented User Authentication by developing a register and login page.
 3. Users are now able to create an account and access their account history (Liked movies, Disliked movies and movies yet to watch) for previously recommended movies.
 4. Integrated a Database using SQL alchemy to store user related data and movies.
-5. Enhanced the user interface.
+5. Enhancement of the user interface.
-6. Fixed bugs related to feedback of recommended movies.
+6. Fixed bugs related to the feedback of recommended movies.
 <img width="500" height="250" alt="color picker" src="asset/giphy.gif" /><br><br>